To WWOOF Or Not To WWOOF

-I have abruptly terminated my first try at WWOOFing after only three days, as it was close to a total disappointment for me.
+I have abruptly terminated my first try at WWOOFing in Costa Rica after only three days, as it was close to a total disappointment for me.
+And apparently I am not the only one who had a bad experience.
 I literally fled the place after having a bad argument with the owner.
 There was nothing organic there except the dirt.
 The owner portrayed the farm as a natural, organic place where she’d grow coffee, fruits and vegetables and take care of animals.
 It was nothing like this: she had the animals, and she may want to grow her own things eventually, but so far, she has nothing.
 And again, the cockroaches, only this time not the small ones, but the large ones, and I am not supposed to dislike them or try to kill them, but I am supposed to politely ask them to leave.
 SERIOUSLY.

 I went to buy bread, and the owner pointed out that bread is processed and she expected I would want to eat all natural food.
 I told her I was starving, and she said we could bake our own bread.
 I replied that yes, we could, but not till I fixed and cleaned the (obviously) rotten, greasy, dirty oven, and meantime I needed to eat as fruit was not enough to fill me up.
 She was almost shocked.
 I am sorry, but having just fruit is not going to keep me going 4 hours, but 1 at most!